CHILE TORTILLAS CON QUESO

 Since then I have learned to accept the fire that comes with chile peppers like Jalapeños, Cayenne Peppers, and Chipotles (Dried Jalapeños).
 I love the zap and flavor (and heat?) that they add to a meal.

 On the flip side, I used to just take flour tortillas and inserted them with shredded cheddar cheese.
 Folding them over, I would just heat them in the microwave oven for a quick snack.
-Now I have upped the ante thanks to our farmer friends, Bill and Cindy.
+Now I have upped the ante thanks to some local farmers who grew their own peppers.

 - Shredded Cheddar Cheese